2025

 Teaching Methods

-The classes are essentially theoretical-practical.
-As they allow the parallel application of the themes exposed, they aim a more active participation of the students (and therefore, more critical).
-The students will carry out a practical work (PW) on a specific theme, proposed by the teaching or accepted by this one at the suggestion of the students.
-This work will be carried out in a group and presented by the students in classes.
-This work will be supported by reference bibliographies and other didactic material provided by teaching or existing in the library.
+Classes are a combination of theoretical and practical, with the aim of getting students to participate more actively (and therefore more critically).
+Students will carry out practical work (PT) on a specific topic, proposed by the lecturer or accepted by the lecturer at the suggestion of the students.
+This work will be carried out (preferably) in groups and throughout the semester, and it will be presented by the students at the end of the semester (still during the period) during the theoretical-practical period.
+This work will be supported by a reference bibliography and other teaching material made available by the lecturer or in the library.